yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **create a new budget**.

-When a new budget is created it will be stored inside NUSave, and it will be reflected immediately in the list of budget on the main page of NUSave.
-This command is only available when no budget is open.
+When a new budget is added, you will see the new budget displayed as an entry on the current page.

- > ⚠️ Upon first launch, **you may notice NUSave main page is empty**.
-This is because there are no budgets created yet.
-Go
+ > ⚠ This command is only available on the main page of NUSave.

+ > ⚠ When you open NUSave for the first time, **the ListView will be populated with sample data**.
+ > Use the `clear` command to remove all sample data in NUSave.
- > ahead and create a budget to see NUSave get populated with your entries!
+ > You can create a budget after to see NUSave get populated with your entries!

 Format: `create n/NAME [p/THRESHOLD]`